- Apr 24, 2018

 Start exploring the ten genres we’ve outlined here and then let the music take you.
 Discover sub-genres and sub-sub-genres.
 All of it will expand your music literacy and make you a better video editor.
 Instead of just trying to repeat what everyone else is doing, you’ll forge your own video soundtrack path.

-At Soundstripe, our music library includes 49 different song genres, and we’re adding new songs to our catalogue all the time.
+At Soundstripe, our music library includes a variety of song genres, and we’re adding new songs to our catalogue all the time.
 Take your time and explore.
 Our affordable monthly or yearly subscription lets you use as much royalty free background music as you want.
 We make it easy to expand your musical horizons.
 Check out our subscription options today!